Jingtai Emperor

-The Jingtai Emperor (21 September 1428 – 14 March 1457), personal name Zhu Qiyu, was the seventh emperor of the Ming dynasty, reigning from 1449 to 1457.
+The Jingtai Emperor (21 September 1428 – 14 March 1457), personal name Zhu Qiyu, was the seventh emperor of the Ming dynasty of China, reigning from 1449 to 1457.
 He succeeded his elder brother, Emperor Yingzong.

-In 1449, Emperor Yingzong, upon the suggestion of eunuch Wang Zhen, personally led the army to battle against the Mongolian army of Esen Taishi.
-The Emperor left Zhu Qiyu in charge of government affairs.
+In 1449, Emperor Yingzong personally led the army to battle against the Mongolian army of Esen Taishi.
+He left Zhu Qiyu in charge of government affairs.
 However, in the Battle of Tumu Fortress, the Mongols defeated the Ming army and captured the Emperor.
 This event caused shock and concern throughout the country, and the court eventually elevated Zhu Qiyu to the throne.
 The former emperor, who had formed a positive relationship with Esen, was released in 1450 but did not regain his position.
 He was instead placed under house arrest in the Southern Palace of the Forbidden City.

 During his reign, the Jingtai Emperor, with the support of prominent minister Yu Qian, worked to restore the country's infrastructure.
 This included repairing the Grand Canal and the Yellow River's dam system, resulting in economic prosperity and a bolstering of the country's strength.
 After ruling for eight years, the Emperor fell ill and his death was imminent in early 1457.
 He had not designated an heir after his son had died in the fourth year of his reign.
 In February 1457, a group of officials overthrew the Jingtai Emperor in a palace coup, restoring Emperor Yingzong to the throne.
 The Jingtai Emperor died a month later.

 Early life

 Zhu Qiyu, the future Jingtai Emperor, was born on 11 September 1428.
-He was the second son of the Xuande Emperor, who ruled the Ming dynasty from 1425 to 1435.
+He was the second son of the Xuande Emperor, who ruled the Ming dynasty of China from 1425 to 1435.
 His mother, Lady Wu, was one of the Emperor's concubines.
-When the Xuande Emperor died in 1435, his eldest son, Emperor Yingzong, became the new ruler of the Ming dynasty and created Zhu Qiyu as the Prince of Cheng.
+When the Xuande Emperor died in 1435, his eldest son, Emperor Yingzong, became the new ruler of the Ming and made Zhu Qiyu the Prince of Cheng.

 As the Prince of Cheng, Zhu Qiyu was said to have lived in Shandong (present-day Wenshang County, Jining) as an adult.
 He was naturally shy, weak, indecisive and had no desire for power.
 He had a close relationship with his brother, which may have been the reason he remained in the capital, even though he was old enough to move to Wenshang in the latter half of the 1440s.